-Assets securitisation programs, in which the Group retains substantially all the risks and rewards of ownership of the transferred assets, do not qualify for derecognition.
-A financial liability for the consideration received is recognised.
+Assets securitisation programs, in which the Group retains substantially all the risks and rewards of ownership of the transferred assets, do not qualify for de-recognition.
+A financial liability for the consideration received is recognized.
 The transferred assets and the financial liability are valued at their amortised costs.